37 Filipino Foods to Try in 2025

 9. Balut

 Perhaps not for the faint of heart, balut is a hands-on culinary experience like few others around the world.
-This Filipino food consists of fertilized duck egg, with a two-to-three-week-old duck fetus contained inside.
+This Filipino food consists of a fertilized duck egg with a two-to-three-week-old duck fetus contained inside.
 Balut is prepared by boiling or steaming the whole egg, euthanizing the fetus and cooking the egg contents, creating a texture similar to a soft-boiled egg.

-Balut is a potentially challenging Filipino food.
+A hand holding balut, a potentially challenging Filipino food

 via Canva